QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 Design
 ======

-THis page describes the design of QMI.
+This page describes the design of QMI.

 Design Goals
 ------------